 Laccase is an enzyme present in many microbes, plants and fungi, but is particularly prevalent in wood rot fungi.
 It is a monomer of 63 kDa from Trametes versicolor (Rheinhammar, 1984).
 Trametes versicolor –also known as Coriolus versicolor and Polyporus versicolor –is a common polypore mushroom found throughout the world.
 Meaning ‘of several colors’, versicolor describes this fungus that displays multiple color schemes.
 Because its shape and multiple colors are similar to those of a wild turkey, T. versicolor is commonly called turkey tail.

 Lcc contains four copper ions per protein monomer and works as a tetramer.
-Laccases act on phenols and similar molecules, performing one-electron oxidations, which remain poorly defined.
+Laccase Enzymes act on phenols and similar molecules, performing one-electron oxidations, which remain poorly defined.
 It is proposed that laccases in plants play a role in the formation of lignin by promoting the oxidative coupling of monolignols, a family of naturally occurring phenols.
-Fungal laccases play a role in the degradation of lignin, and can therefore be classed as lignin-modifying enzymes.
-Laccases require oxygen as a second substrate for their enzymatic reaction.
+Fungal laccases play a role in the Laccase Lignin Degradation, and can therefore be classed as lignin-modifying enzymes.
+Laccase Enzymes require oxygen as a second substrate for their enzymatic reaction.

 Gene ID or Accession Number: U44430

 Storage temperature: 4oC as lyophilized powder.

 Suggested shelf life or term of expiration: 6 months

 Specific Activity Range or minimum value (units per mg protein)